13 Facebook Tools That Will Give You An Unfair Advantage

 CONTESTS / QUIZZES / PROMOTIONS & MORE

-Need a Facebook marketing multitool?
+Need a multitool to make compelling quizzes?
 You got it.
-Shortstack can do contests, giveaways, landing pages, email sign up forms, pop-ups, coupons, quizzes, refer-a-friend, product galleries, and more.
+LeadQuizzes can help you with: surveys, website feedback, Net Promoter and much more.
 It’s also affordable (starting at $29 per month) and really easy to use.
 I’ve used it myself.

-If you want to boost engagement and build community, the collection of tools within this tool can definitely help.
+If you want to boost engagement and generate more leads, this tool can definitely help.

 If you like quick benchmark tools, you’ll love Fanpage Karma.
 It lets you compare your Facebook page to other pages in your industry.
 It will also show you when your competitors are posting, which posts are getting the best engagement for them and more.